 4. Periodically contact the admissions office – without becoming a pest.
 It’s appropriate to reach out every three to four weeks.
 If possible, share an update on your profile, such as a job move or promotion, or inform the admissions committee if you’re on the cusp of accepting another offer.
 At the very least reinforce your motivation.
 Balance emails with the occasional phone call – personal touches can keep you on the radar screen and reinforce a positive impression.

-6. Consider Plan B. Now is the time to hatch a plan B if you don’t already have one.
+7. Hatch a Plan B. Now is the time to consider a plan B if you don’t already have one.
 Because if you don’t receive an offer of acceptance – and know that most candidates on the waitlist will not – think about whether you want to reapply to the same program, or perhaps others, during the next cycle.
 In weighing your next steps, look for ways to strengthen your profile over the next year to increase your chances of future success.

 Mistakes to Avoid: What NOT to do

-7. Don’t have an emotional reaction to being put on the waitlist.
-I see candidates that sometimes take it very personally, but the door is still open.
+Don’t have an emotional reaction to being put on the waitlist.
+I see candidates that sometimes take it very personally, but do remember, the good news is that the door is still open.
 If you are motivated to gain that place, then keep at it.
-And if you want to get off the waitlist, then you need to respond positively to the school.
+And if you want to get off the waitlist, then you need to respond positivelyto the school.
 I’ve seen some awful responses to waitlist announcements where candidates have responded in a very resentful way, which doesn’t create a positive impression.
 You’ve got to stay positive and reiterate your motivation – and your ability to do so in the face of disappointment reflects your maturity.